ibm-cloud-docs/virtual-servers/vsi_monitoring_intro.md

 # Monitoring
 {: #monitoring-intro}

-{{site.data.keyword.BluSoftlayer_full}} offers both Standard Monitoring Services and Nimsoft Monitoring to ensure that you are always aware of any issues with your devices.
-Standard Monitoring Services include features like Ping, IPMI Statistics, and NOC Monitoring.
-Nimsoft Monitoring consists of three levels of monitoring, including Basic, Advanced, and Premium monitoring.
-Each service within both Standard and Nimsoft Monitoring offerings features a variety of benefits and are available at a variety of pricing options to meet your business needs.
+{{site.data.keyword.cloud}} offers both standard monitoring services and IBM Cloud Monitoring with Sysdig to make sure that you are always aware of any issues with your devices.
+Standard monitoring services include features like Ping, and IPMI Statistics.
+Sysdig gives you insight into the performance and health of your applications, services, and platforms.
+Your administrators, DevOps teams, and developers have full stack telemetry with advanced features to help them monitor and troubleshoot, define alerts, and design custom dashboards.

-For more information about monitoring, see [Getting started with monitoring](/docs/infrastructure/SLmonitoring?topic=slmonitoring-monitoring).
+For more information about monitoring options, see [Getting started with monitoring](/docs/infrastructure/SLmonitoring?topic=slmonitoring-monitoring#monitoring).